arthurysong/atribecalledarty.github.io/_posts/2020-02-29-validating_user_input_react_redux_with_rails_api.markdown

 So that is basically how I used Rails model validations to validate the inputs and display any errors.
 And if there are no errors it will dispatch the ADD_NEW_USER action, and add the proper user to the redux state.

 In conclusion, I needed to
-1. add an errors array to my redux state to store any errors from fetch requests
+1. Add an errors array to my redux state to store any errors from fetch requests
-2. in my user controller, send back either errors if user cannot save or a valid saved user
+2. In my user controller, send back either errors if user cannot save or a valid saved user
-3. in my action generator for dispatch, have if statement for when API sends errors
+3. In my action generator for dispatch, have if statement for when API sends errors
-4. finally display errors
+4. Finally display any errors